 Localities elsewhere in the World, including sea-floor localities outside the mainland NZMS260 file areas, are allocated file numbers based on latitude/longitude degree squares, e.g. Maui-2 drillhole at latitude 39°S, longitude 173°E is registered as SE39173/f2.
 This masterfile is maintained at GNS Science, Lower Hutt.

 Now-obsolete chronostratigraphic units and New Zealand stage codes were used in archival records of the New Zealand Fossil Record File, and it has been necessary to provide age limits for the boundaries of these units consistent with current usage.
 A full table of chronostratigraphic units, codes and numerical ages can be viewed here.

 Fossil Record Electronic Database - FRED

-Until 2003 the computer database was available online only within GNS Science, but Non-Specific Output Funding in 2001-2003 permitted transfer from a legacy system to a modern database management system (Oracle), and development of a basic web interface for interactive public access via the GNS Science website.
-Map grid coordinates (for localities registered up to year 2000) are also available in downloadable text files.
+Until 2003 the computer database was available online only within GNS Science, but Non-Specific Output Funding in 2001-2003 permitted transfer from a legacy system (BASIS) to a modern database management system (Oracle), and development of a web interface for interactive public access via the GNS Science website.